Self-hosting · Memory-safe · Zero runtime deps

 say(fast_sqrt(16.0)); # 4.0

-From source code to native executable in three steps.
+Source to native, in three steps.

 📝